-However, if an individual was to show up to work, seemingly intoxicated, the employer would absolutely have the right to test.
+However, if an individual were to show up to work seemingly intoxicated, the employer would have the right to test.
 The big question is where to go if the test comes back positive, as testing for THC cannot show whether there is a current impairment.
 This is something that many, many employers are constantly left wondering about, which usually calls for a discussion with their legal team.
 You can view Adult Use Cannabis and The Workplace here.
 This, of course, can be where the “what if?” lies.
 While New York is a perfect example to showcase just how complicated drug testing for marijuana can be, it’s only one instance.

 Consider all your options.

-While removing THC from a drug screening panel is not an option for every employer, it is a trend that is continuing across our nation.
+While removing THC from a drug screening panel is not an option for every employer, it is a trend that continues across our nation.
 Not only may it increase the pool of candidates you have to choose from, but it may also actually speed along the drug screening process to help you hire faster.